LegolasVzla/django-twitter-spark/README.md

 	make setup

 This will install PostgreSQL and pip on your system.
-After that, you need to fill **settings.ini** file, with the structure as below:
+After that, you need to create and fill up **settings.ini** file, with the structure as below:

 	[postgresdbConf]
 	DB_ENGINE=django.db.backends.postgresql